CodingTrain/thecodingtrain.com/content/pages/guides/maintain-website-guide.md

 1. Update links to code examples.
    - For the p5js examples, make sure the links listed really take you to the p5 Web Editor page that stores that project.
-   - For the Processing examples, ...
+   - For p5js and Processing projects, make sure the GitHub links take the user to the correct challenge directory at the [CodingTrain/Coding-Challenges](https://github.com/CodingTrain/Coding-Challenges/) repo.
 2. Add thumbnail images for code examples.
    - Each code example has an "image" property that should contain the file name of a screenshot of the running project.
 That image file is stored in the "images" directory within the challenge directory.